Geeks in Phoenix

 Do not delete the driver when reinstalling the network adapter

-When the Confirm Device Uninstall prompt comes up, make sure the 'Delete the driver software for this device' box is unchecked, as you want to keep the driver.
+When the Uninstall Device prompt comes up, make sure the Delete the driver software for this device box is unchecked, as you want to keep the driver, and then click on Uninstall.
 Exit Device Manager and restart Windows.
-When Windows restarts, it will discover the network adapter and automatically install the driver(s) for it.
+When Windows restarts, it will discover the network adapter and automatically install the driver(s) with the default settings.

 Resetting your network adapter in Windows 8